Azure/actions/README.md

 - use [Docker login](https://github.com/Azure/docker-login)(`azure/docker-login`)
 to build container images, push to a container registry (Docker Hub or Azure Container Registry) and then deploy the images to a Azure Web App or Azure Function for Containers, or to Kubernetes.
 - use [Deploy to Azure Container Instances](https://github.com/Azure/aci-deploy)(`azure/aci-deploy`) to deploy your container images to Azure Container Instances.
+- use [Container scanning action](https://github.com/Azure/container-scan)(`azure/container-scan`) to add additional checks to secure your Docker Images created as part of CI or PR workflows.
+This would help scan for any common vulnerabilities in the docker images and gain confidence before pushing them to a container registry or deploy them to a containerized web app or a Kubernetes cluster.

 ## Deploy to Kubernetes
 We have released multiple actions to help you connect to a Kubernetes cluster running on-premises or on any cloud, including [Azure Kubernetes Service – AKS](https://docs.microsoft.com/en-us/azure/aks/), bake and deploy manifests, substitute artifacts, check rollout status, and handle secrets within the cluster.